National Lead Poisoning Prevention Week: October 19-25, 2025

 - At a Glance: Childhood Lead Exposure and Educational Outcomes [pdf; NCHH, 2012]

-- Childhood Lead Poisoning: What You Should Know about Your Child’s Blood Lead Test Results [pdf; NCHH, 2008]
+- Childhood Lead Poisoning: What You Should Know About Your Child’s Blood Lead Test Results [pdf; NCHH, 2008]

 - Envenenamiento con plomo en la infancia: Lo que used debe saber sobre los resultados de la prueda de plomo de su niño [pdf; NCHH, 2015]